 While we were in Atlanta we stayed at a studio condo in Midtown that we booked through Airbnb.
 It was small but perfect for us.
-Although we had our car, we took Lyft EVERYWHERE (when we weren't walking).
+Although we had our car, we took Lyft EVERYWHERE when we weren't walking.
 It was just easier and cheaper.

 We visited a few other attractions including the Georgia Aquarium and Centennial Olympic Park, but they didn't make the cut.
-They are both neat places and are located by World of Coca-Cola so they are pretty easy to add to the itinerary if you don't care about my opinion. 😉
+They are both neat places and are located by the World of Coca-Cola so they are pretty easy to add to your itinerary if you don't care about my opinion. 😉

 5 Best Things To Do in Atlanta

 First up is the World of Coca-Cola!
 Seriously, not everyone is a Coca-Cola fiend like me, but if you are then the World of Coca-Cola is a MUST and if you're not you should still add it to your must-see list.
 You have one of those, right?